-Now, since integral expression (2) also holds on $\Gamma$ , where the potential is given by the essential boundary condition $(V(\boldsymbol{\chi}) = V{\Gamma}, \, \forall \boldsymbol{\chi} \in \Gamma)$ , the leakage current density $\sigma$ must satisfy a Fredholm Integral Equation of the First Kind on $\Gamma$ , which variational form is given by the integral equation which must hold for all members $w(\cdot)$ of a class of functions defined on $\Gamma$ [2].
-It is important to remark that obtaining the leakage current density $\sigma$ from (3) is the key of the problem, because next the potential at any point (and, of course, on the earth surface) can be straightforwardly computed by means of (2).
+Now, since integral expression (2) also holds on Γ , where the potential is given by the essential boundary condition which must hold for all members $w(\cdot)$ of a class of functions defined on Γ [2].
+It is important to remark that obtaining the leakage current density σ from Eq.
+(3) is the objective of the problem, because the potential at any point (and, of course, on the earth surface) can be straightforwardly computed by means of Eq.
+(2).
 And if the potential values are known, then the safety design parameters of the grounding system (touch, step and mesh voltages, for example) can also be immediately obtained [2].